Capture a click event

 Click data payload requirements

-The following table lists the fields sent along with the event and the solutions that leverage them.
+The following table lists the fields sent along with the event and the solutions that use these fields.
 Search, Listings, and Recs columns refer to whether the ML that powers those solutions needs those data points.
 The Reporting column is for general reporting purposes that encompasses all solutions.

 Field Priority Search Listings Recs Reporting